 Four-week Rotation: This will need to be completed by the Attending or Resident at the end of week two of the rotation.
 It should be dated no later than the 3rd Wednesday of the rotation.
 Students must upload the form to a D2L drop box by 11:59pm on third Sunday of the clerkship to be eligible to obtain a Pass in the rotation.
+A grade cannot be entered for the course until all requirements of the course have been met.

-STUDENT ACTIVITY LOGS
+STUDENT ACTIVITY LOG

 Students are required to submit via D2L Dropbox an Activity Log by 11:59 pm on the last day of the rotation.

 In this log you will need to outline all the Procedures you either assisted or watched, the Primary Diagnosis of each patient seen, all meetings or lectures (including didactics) and all materials you read while on the rotation.

-The complete Activity Log can be viewed in the syllabus or under the Activity Log Module on D2L for this course.
+The complete Activity Log can be viewed on the last page of this syllabus or under the Activity Log Module on D2L for this course.
+The form is the last page of the syllabus.